-And so, while she’s been gone ten years now, her memory lives on through something as simple as a chocolate pie.
+And so, while she’s been gone ten years now, her memory lives on through something as simple as a chocolate fudge pie.

-How to Make Fudge Pie
+What Do You Need to Make This Fudge Pie Recipe?

 Now, let’s bake a pie!
-All you need is a 9-inch pie crust, sugar, cocoa, butter, flour and vanilla.
+All you need is a 9-inch pie crust, sugar, cocoa, butter, flour, and vanilla.
 With that combination, how can you go wrong?

 It comes together in about ten minutes, bakes for about thirty and then all that luscious, gooey, chocolatey goodness is ready to eat.

 My friend Frank said on Saturday, “That’s about the best chocolate pie I’ve ever eaten!”
 And I would have to agree.

 Start by melting 3/4 cup of unsalted butter in a large bowl in the microwave.
 Let that cool for just a few minutes, then stir in 1 1/2 cups granulated sugar.